ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 #### Disabling IPv6 protocol

-Although the use of IPv6 seems to be growing, you will not really need it in a internal private networks like the one your system is in.
-Then, you can safely disable the protocol on the `sshd` service.
+Although the use of IPv6 seems to be growing, you will not really need it in a internal private network like the one your homelab setup is in.
+Thus, you can safely disable the protocol on the `sshd` service:

 1. Edit the current `/etc/ssh/sshd_config` file, enabling the `AddressFamily` parameter with the value `inet`: